leopoldubzq/FlashCards/README.md

 I used MVC design pattern to seperate view and model from ViewController but some files have MVVM architecture.

 ## Form validation
-The application uses form validation to not let user possibillity to create empty flashcards or groups.
+The application uses form validation to not let give user possibillity to create empty flashcards or groups.
 The form validation is created with RxSwift and RxCocoa framework.